 There are two ways to create documents: guides and wikis.
-Guides are step-by-step, structured documents that teach users how to complete any number of projects.
+Guides are step-by-step, structured documents that teach users how to complete projects.
 Wikis, on the other hand, follow a much less structured format.

-So, how do you decide when to create a guide and when to create a wiki?
+How do you decide when to create a guide and when to create a wiki?
 In most cases, it's better to use a guide for instructional purposes.
 When creating a new document, ask yourself: "Am I teaching someone to do something real?"
 If the answer is yes, then create a new guide.
 But if you want to provide users with background information on what something is and how it works, then create a wiki.
+Wikis can cover a wide variety of material, so it is helpful to include a summary in the pre-formatted summary field so users can understand what the wiki is about before looking into it further.

 Take a look at this Samsung Juke wiki, for example.
 The document covers information on a variety of errors one might encounter while troubleshooting the Samsung Juke.

 Because wikis are free format, you have to know a little bit of code (or Wiki Synax) in order to use them.
-Refer to Basic Wiki Formatting Help for all the information you’ll need to get started.
+Refer to Wiki Formatting & Syntax for all the information you’ll need to get started.

 - Learn more: Category Pages

-Create an item (a tool, part, or product) for easy e-commerce linking with any step-by-step guide.
-For example, look at this sample item below:
+Create an item (a tool, part, or product) to provide information about the tools and parts that will be used with any step-by-step guide.
+For example, look at this page for Wire Cutters below:

 - Learn more: Items Pages